OlympusDAO/token-holder-balances/README.md

 - Run `yarn terraform apply` to apply changes (this requires authentication with GCP first)

 Running `yarn terraform` ensurs that you are acting on the correct directory.

+## Subgraph Changes

+Transactions are stored in a Google Cloud Storage bucket, to avoid having to fetch the data (and dramatically extend execution time) on each run.

+If a new subgraph version is deployed that changes historical data (such as a new token being indexed, or a different calcultion being used), this function will not (yet) detect those changes.
+To force re-fetching of the transactions, delete the `output/records/` directory in the `olympusdao-token-holders-<GIT BRANCH>` bucket.
+Balances will be re-calculated automatically.